-Name of Organization Date Principal Organizer Telephone Parkland College ID# Proposed Purpose and Obj ectives of the Organizatio n Are two copies of your pro pposed constitution and by laws attached?
-Outside Affiliations (All at Student Life.) ffiliations with outside org ganizations will be approved by the Director A. List any national, state, or local organizations wit h which you plan to be affiliated. state, local organization with which you plan Name of Organization Complete Address Phone C. Attach a copy of the prodrawn up by the local, state - with the Parkland College organization as I approve of the above affiliation: Dean of Students Date We the undersigned Parkla organization: and College students are in nterested in becoming members of the
+Name of Organization Date Principal Organizer Telephone Parkland College ID# Proposed Purpose and Objectives of the Organization Are two copies of your proposed constitution and byla nws attached?
+Outside Affiliations (All affiliations with outside orga Student Life.) nizations will be approved by the Director of A. List any national, state, or local organizations with 7 1 B. What is the name of the President of the national, s to be affiliated? tate, local organization with which you plan Name of Organization Complete Address Phone C. Attach a copy of the proposed terms of affiliation we drawn up by the local, state, or national organization. vith the Parkland College organization as I approve of the above affiliation: Dean of Students Date We the undersigned Parkland College students are integranization: erested in becoming members of the